tudelft3d/website/projects/geobim-benchmark/task3.md

 ### Structure of the online results template

-To allow the participants to fill the results template in different times without loosing the previous work, the results template for this task is splitted in 7 parts.
+To allow the participants to fill the results template in different times without losing the previous work, the results template for this task is splitted in 7 parts.

 At the end of each part, the link towards the following one will be provided, both in the last slide of the online form, and in an e-mail sent to the indicated e-mail address.